pmoravec/rails-load-stats/README.md

 # rails-load-stats

 Rails-load-stats is a simple `bash` script that processes a logfile of any Ruby on Rails app to analyze where the load to the app comes from.
 It produces statistics with how many requests against each method were raised, how much (min/max/avg/sum) time these took, and what percentage of overall execution time was spent by processing the different types of requests.
-Example output:
+Example output (from a [foreman](https://theforeman.org/) deployment):

     there were 3196 requests taking 782320 ms (i.e. 0.22 hours, i.e. 0.01 days) in summary